 Buying An MX5 to Order

-While we always like to have a few newly imported cars in stock, the lead time on a new import is quite lengthy (perhaps 8-12 weeks) and most of our cars sell before they actually arrive.
+While I always like to have a few newly imported cars in stock, the lead time on a new import is quite lengthy (perhaps 8-12 weeks) and most of my cars sell before they actually arrive.
 Consequently many people prefer to buy a car to order or to reserve a car.
-We’re happy to let you know what we have on its way over or can even try and find a car to your specification.
-We always ask for a deposit which will reserve the car for you and the balance is payable once the car arrives and has been prepared.
+I'm happy to let you know what I have on its way over or can even try and find a car to your specification.
+I always ask for a deposit which will reserve the car for you and the balance is payable once the car arrives and has been prepared.